DevExpress-Examples/reporting-blazor-email-report/README.md

 <!-- default badges end -->
 # Reporting for Blazor - Email a Report from the Native Blazor Report Viewer

-This example uses the [Mailkit](https://mimekit.net/docs/html/Introduction.htm) library to send an email from our Native Blazor Report Viewer.
+This example leverages the [Mailkit](https://mimekit.net/docs/html/Introduction.htm) library to send an email using our native Blazor Report Viewer.

-The **Send Email** button in the Viewer’s toolbar opens the **Send Email** dialog ([DxPopup](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPopup)).
-In the dialog,  you can specify the recipient list, subject, attachment, and body.
+The **Send Email** button in the Viewer’s toolbar opens the **Send Email** dialog ([DxPopup](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPopup)).You can specify the recipient list, subject, attachment, and body within the dialog.
 Click the **Send** button to send the report with the specified settings:

 ![Report Viewer - Send Email Window](images/send-email-window.png)

-An example of the resulting email:
+Example of email output:

 ![Report Viewer - Sent Email Example](images/sent-email-example.png)